 Printed Circuit Boards are the basic component of most of the electronic devices we use every day.
-From large screen televisions to small mobile phones, all devices use printed circuit boards.
+From large-screen televisions to small mobile phones, all devices use printed circuit boards.
 If you are an electrical engineer then chances are that you deal with printed circuit boards on a daily basis.
 You might need them for a new device or for updating an existing circuit.

 The printed circuit boards can get damaged for many different reasons.
 Sometimes the PCB can be damaged beyond repair but other times the damage is quite repairable.
 Printed circuit boards are a very important component which is why it is crucial for you to repair them as perfectly as possible.
-A bad repair can result in electrical short circuit.
+A bad repair can result in an electrical short circuit.

-Repairing Printed Circuit Boards
+6 Tips on Repairing Printed Circuit Boards

 Repairing printed circuit boards can be a very challenging task.
 To repair a printed circuit board, you need to have proper knowledge and skills about the subject.
-Let?s take a look at ways you can repair a printed circuit board.
+Let's take a look at ways you can repair a printed circuit board.

 Identify The Problem

 The first thing you need to do while repairing a printed circuit board is to diagnose the issue.
 You have to identify what part of the printed circuit board is causing the problem.
-Once you identify the malfunctioning part, you have to see if you can replace it with a similar component of if you need to find the exact same part.
+Once you identify the malfunctioning part, you have to see if you can replace it with a similar component or if you need to find the exact same part.

 Choose A Setting

 A smooth deck surface can be an ideal platform.
 You can either tape the circuit to the table or use specific clippers to hold the circuit board while you work on it.
 This will stop the circuit from moving while you are working on it.
-In addition to that you need to have all the required tools and accessories with you on the desk as well.
+In addition to that, you need to have all the required tools and accessories with you on the desk as well.

 Remove The Defective Component